sanity-io/sanity-plugin-google-analytics/README.md

 ## How to config
-Add a `google-analytics-plugin.json` in your `config/@sanity` folder.
+Add a `google-analytics-plugin.json` in your `config` folder.
 You need to retrive your `client_id` from your Google API, and your view `id` are available inside your Google Analytics settings.

 ```json
 {